Conditions for successful data assimilation: The collapse and non-collapse of particle filters

-With $m$ fixed, the left-hand-side depends only on the ratio of the covariances of the noise in the model and in the data, so that the level sets are rays.
-In the center panel of figure \ref{fig:CompareMap}, we superpose these rays, for which optimal particle filtering can be successful, with the (q,r)-region in which data assimilation is feasible (as computed in section \ref{sec:EffectiveDimension}).
+To understand the balance condition better, we consider again the simple example of section \ref{sec:EffectiveDimension}, i.e. we set $H=A=I_m$ and $Q=qI_m$, $R=rI_m$.
+We already computed $P$ in section~\ref{sec:EffectiveDimension} and find from~(\ref{eq:EVP}) that \begin{linenomath*} \end{linenomath*} so that the balance condition becomes \begin{linenomath*} \end{linenomath*} where the $1$ in the numerator again stands for a constant $O(1)$, which we set equal to $1$ because this already captures the general behavior.
+Note that, for $m$ fixed, the left-hand-side depends only on the ratio of the covariances of the noise in the model and in the data, so that the level sets are rays.
+In the center panel of figure \ref{fig:CompareMap}, we superpose these rays, for which optimal particle filtering can be successful, with the ($q,r$)-region in which data assimilation is feasible in principle (as computed in section \ref{sec:EffectiveDimension}).
 The left panel of the figure shows what is in principle possible, for comparison.

-We find that the optimal particle filter can successfully solve many of the data assimilation problems that are well defined (in the sense that one can expect reliable conclusions given model and data, see section \ref{sec:EffectiveDimension}).
+We find that the optimal particle filter can successfully solve most of the data assimilation problems that are feasible to solve in principle (see section~\ref{sec:EffectiveDimension}).
 The exception are problems for which $q\approx r$, i.e. the noise in the model and data are equally strong.